 Russell is passionate about PSHE education and the unique difference that this subject can make to the lives of children and young people, both now and in their futures.
 Much of his work with schools is in enabling them to match their wider aims with the huge benefits that a strong and effective PSHE curriculum can bring.
 In order to achieve this, Russell knows that a pragmatic and holistic approach is vital to help schools against the backdrop of busy timetables and competing agendas.

-“Having worked with such a range of different schools and professionals in my career, I am completely convinced that effective PSHE, and SMSC as a core component of pupil development, is the bedrock upon which schools should build their practise.
-Regardless of ‘what type of school you are’, the fundamental skills, knowledge and understanding that our children need to develop to be safe, happy and successful are based within this.”Back
+“Having worked with such a range of different schools and professionals in my career, I am completely convinced that effective PSHE, and SMSC as a core component of pupil development, is the bedrock upon which schools should build their practice.
+Regardless of ‘what type of school you are’, the fundamental skills, knowledge, and understanding that our children need to develop to be safe, happy and successful are based within this.”Back